George V of Georgia: Foreign policy

+Correspondence with Philip VI of France reveals George's disappointment with lack of firm Western commitment and an offer to again participate in the Crusades.

 Under him, Georgia established close international commercial ties, mainly with the Byzantine Empire, but also with the great European maritime republics, Genoa and Venice.
 During his reign, Armenian lands, including Ani, were part of the Kingdom of Georgia.

 George V also extended diplomatic relations to the Bahri Mamluks of Egypt, achieving the restoration of several Georgian monasteries in Palestine to the Georgian Orthodox Church and gaining free passage for Georgian pilgrims to the Holy Land.
 According to Kldiashvili (1997), the introduction of the Jerusalem cross, taken as the inspiration for the modern national flag of Georgia in the 1990s, might date to the reign of George V.

 In the 1330s, George secured the southwestern province of Klarjeti against the advancing Osmanli tribesmen led by Orhan I. In 1341 he interfered in the power struggle in the neighbouring Empire of Trebizond and supported Anna Anachoutlou who ascended the throne with the help of the Laz, only to be put to death a year later.
 He also organized a successful campaign against Shirvan, a neighboring state of Georgia.

 George V had friendly relations with King Philip VI of France, as evidenced by the correspondence between them.
 George V wrote to the King of France that he was ready to participate with him in the liberation of the "Holy Lands" of Syria-Palestine, and had 30,000 soldiers.
+He wrote: